Incident intelligence

 Correlated Incident

-Aggregate different signal types when they share timing, location, endpoint group, app, or fingerprint.
+Aggregate different signal types when they share timing, location, app, or fingerprint.

 Temporal Pattern